edurbrito/revdown-cli/README.md

 ## Test

-Multiple Unit Tests were created for some of the functions and classes.
+Multiple Unit Tests made with [*QUnit*](https://github.com/qunitjs/qunit) were created for some of the functions and classes.
 These tests can be found inside the [test](test/) folder.
 To run them:

 `npm run test`